LLMs as Repositories of Factual Knowledge: Limitations and Solutions: Enhancing LLMs' Reliability (RQ2)

-\textbf{Results} The results of our evaluation, summarized in Table~\ref{table:edits_final}, indicate that the effectiveness of knowledge editing methods is highly model-dependent.
+\textbf{Results.} The results of our evaluation, summarized in Table~\ref{table:edits_final}, indicate that the effectiveness of knowledge editing methods is highly model-dependent.
 SERAC cannot be applied to OLMo and Mistral$_I$ due to the lack of support for these architectures.
 Similarly, parameter-based editing methods are not supported for OLMo, preventing direct parameter modifications.
 Additionally, such methods are ineffective in editing Mistral$_I$, as they result in outputting only special tokens following parameter updates.
 Among the edited models, GPT-J emerges as the most promising candidate for updates, achieving high success rates with both MEMIT and IKE.
 ROME and SERAC exhibit poor performance across models and are outperformed by MEMIT and IKE, respectively.
 Although three models (GPT-J, Mistral$_I$, and OLMo) show more than 90\% success with IKE, the knowledge editing methods overall demonstrate substantial limitations.
 While they have exhibited impressive performance on synthetic counterfactual datasets in the literature, their effectiveness diminishes significantly when applied to real-world updates, revealing serious gaps in their practical applicability.
+The LoRA-based continued-pretraining baseline (Table~\ref{table:edits_final} achieves consistently low harmonic-mean scores across models, despite being trained directly on the gold updated documents.
+The results indicate that finetuning is insufficient to override pretraining-time knowledge, and increasing the number of epochs does not lead to an improved performance.
+Thus, LoRA fine-tuning provides limited improvement and does not constitute a competitive alternative for targeted factual updates.
 Further comparison with RAG reveals that it demonstrates competitive performance, with generally higher alignment of instruction-tuned models which are designed to leverage contextual information more effectively.
 Nevertheless, its effectiveness is highly dependent on the quality of the retrieved documents, as anticipated.
 Although using gold documents significantly improves performance, it still falls short of achieving full alignment of any model.
 Additionally, our experiments with adding noise to the retrieval process did not yield considerable improvements.
 We observed no significant change in performance, and the results remained inconclusive.